Unreal Engine Plugin · UE 5.3+

 Click the Refresh button to re-read UCollisionProfile and rebuild the matrix.
 The matrix also auto-refreshes when Project Settings change during your editor session.

-• Remove any entry using the × button on its row
+• Remove any entry with the × button on its row

-• Use the Refresh button to re-evaluate after a Project Settings change
+• Hit Refresh after a Project Settings change to re-evaluate

 Reading a result row

-Each row shows: the comparison preset name, a color-coded BLOCK / OVERLAP / IGNORE badge, A→B raw response, B→A raw response, and an optional overlap event warning.
+Each row shows the comparison preset name, a color-coded BLOCK / OVERLAP / IGNORE badge, the A→B raw response, and the B→A raw response.
+Hover any row for the full tooltip.

 Overlap event warning (⚠)